 Definition - What is Capitalization Ratio?

-Capitalization equates to the sum of shareholder equity plus long-term debt.
+It equates to the sum of shareholder equity plus long-term debt.

-Total capital is the sum of:
+Total capitalization refers to the sum of:

 - Common stock